SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 Since we are now in the `webapp/test/unit` folder, we actually need to go up two levels to get the `webapp` folder again.
 This namespace can be used inside the tests to load and trigger application functionality.

 First, we load some basic QUnit functionality via script tags.
-Other QUnit tests can be added here as well.
-Then the HTML page loads our `unitTests.qunit.ts` script.
+The QUnit test suite must be included at the end via a script tag which loads `unitTests.qunit.js`.
+The file extension `.js` must be used since this loads the transpiled version of `unitTests.qunit.ts`.

 ```html
 <!DOCTYPE html>